flowsn4ke/frmx/README.md

 - [  ] Opt-in value trimming on a per field basis
 - [  ] Keep track of errors and general form validity
-- [  ] Implement some kind of schema validation
 - [  ] Write examples (hook usage, form nesting etc.)
 - [  ] Add a onInvalidSubmit prop to pass a function to FrmX
 - [  ] Make sure only frmx button can trigger submitting